philipcwhite/Monitoring/README.md

 ## Updates

+08/27/2018 - I added a simple event view today.
+Buttons do not work at this point.
+I also cleaned up a lot of code and made some changes to the display.

 08/25/2018 - Lots of boring updates today.
 I fixed some style elements, did some house cleaning on testing files, and I put placeholder pages in for events, reports, and configuration.

 08/24/2018 - I made quite a few changes to the device page.
 I now have graph tooltips working for IE, Edge, and Chrome.
 I also added in some basic system information.
 I haven't decided how I want to display filesystems, Network, and additional parameters yet.